greenbrian/musical-spork/ENT_README.md

 ![](https://raw.githubusercontent.com/Andrew-Klaas/musical-spork/master/assets/sentinel_policy.png)

 3. Queue a terraform plan.
 Show plan and policy check results.
-The demo is around 140 resources at this time of writing.
+The demo is around 140 resources at the time of writing.
 Your policy checks will most likely differ :).

 ![](https://raw.githubusercontent.com/Andrew-Klaas/musical-spork/master/assets/plan.png)

 4. Run Apply
-5. Next steps: See following links for Business value demo walkthroughs.
+5. Next steps: See following links for business value demo walkthroughs.
 [TODO LINK]().
 You will use the terraform output from this workspace for your demos.